For the Girl Who Has Everything (Randall and Hopkirk (Deceased)): Production

 The exterior to Kim Wentworth's home was shot at Hilfield Castle in Aldenham, Hertfordshire.
 The village scenes and tea shop exterior were shot at The Buttery on Village Road in Denham, Buckinghamshire.
 Laura Slade's cottage was shot on Slade Oak Lane, also in Denham.
 The episode was actually the third episode to be shot, shot in June–July 1968.

 The following is an extract from Dennis Spooner's actual script outline for the scene and aftermath in which Marty discovers somebody other than Randall who can see him:

-Freddie Jones is seen riding a 1963 Triumph tiger cub in the opening seconds of the episode.
+Freddie Jones' stand-in is seen riding a 1963 Triumph Tiger Cub in the opening seconds of the episode.